 One great way to do this without breaking the bank is to plan a self care day at home!
 We all know how expensive going out can be so planning a day in your own home is the best way to save your pennies.

 It can be really nice (and necessary) to take time out for yourself.
 Today I’m going to share with you 25 self care ideas that cost next to nothing!
+If you don’t have a full day to spend on self-care, here are 25 5 minute self care ideas.

 - What is self care and why is it so important